tobias/undertow-speed/README.md

     ab -c 50 -n 100000 http://localhost:8181/

 throwing away the results of the first run, then averaging the req/s of the next six runs.
-Comparing that value for both versions, I saw a ~7% decrease in req/s.
+Calling the `bench-avg.sh` script will do the `ab` runs and averaging for you.

 This was with (on linux):

     openjdk version "1.8.0_71"
     OpenJDK Runtime Environment (build 1.8.0_71-b15)
     OpenJDK 64-Bit Server VM (build 25.71-b15, mixed mode)